sveltejs/svelte-preprocess/docs/preprocessing.md

 ### CoffeeScript

 The CoffeeScript processor accepts no extra options and only transpiles CoffeeScript code down to esm compliant JavaScript code.

+### Civet

+The Civet processor accepts no extra options and only transpiles Civet code down to esm compliant JavaScript code.

 ### Less